 Lamar Institute of Technology offers support services to students who are classified as Limited English Proficient (LEP).
 The LEP Coordinator acts as a liaison between students, faculty, administration, and outside agencies.
 Students should complete the needs assessment (LSQ) form to become eligible for services.
-Additional forms are located in the LEP office located in the Technology Center.
+Additional forms are located in the LEP office located in the Eagle's Nest for Student Success.
 Students are encouraged to become a member of Student Offered Services (SOS), an LEP student organization.
 Services include, but are not limited to, career counseling/advising, bilingual services, translations, CELSA (Combined English Language Skills Assessment) testing for English as a Second Language (ESL) classes, registration assistance, and GED and TSI tutoring.
-For more information, contact the LEP Coordinator in the Technology Center, Room 225, or call (409) 839-2094.
+For more information, contact the LEP Coordinator in the Eagle's Nest for Student Success or call (409) 880-8189.